itomt/itomt/README.md

 Isac Newton says...\
 $$F=m\frac{d^2x}{dt^2}$$

+## Section 2
+This is the second section.

 <!---
 itomt/itomt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.